E2Former-V2: On-the-Fly Equivariant Attention with Linear Activation Memory: Introduction

+To the best of our knowledge, these execution principles remain unexplored in existing $\mathrm{SO}(3)$-equivariant architectures.
+This poses a fundamental question: \emph{can equivariant attention be reformulated to support SRAM-optimized, streaming execution?} Such a formulation would eliminate explicit edge activations, ensuring memory complexity remains linear with the number of atoms.
 We demonstrate that this is achievable with \textbf{E2Former-V2}, a fully node-centric architecture that brings FlashAttention-style streaming computation to equivariant models.
 As shown by the blue line in Figure~\ref{fig:latency_vs_n_three_methods}, our approach significantly alleviates the aforementioned bottlenecks.
 Significantly, this performance gain widens as $N$ increases, underscoring E2Former-V2's efficacy in handling large-scale atomic structures that were previously computationally prohibitive.